paulprzybylowski/paulprzybylowski/README.md

 - 📫 How to reach me:  paul.daniel.przybylowski@gmail.com

-- ⚡ Fun fact: I enjoy reading and writing, coffee and wine, jiu jitsu, music, cycling, and cooking.
+- ⚡ Fun fact: I enjoy reading and writing, jiu jitsu, coffee and wine, cycling, and cooking.
 I'm an aspiring permaculturalist.

 Thank you for visiting my Github 🙏